odaridavid/Clean-MVVM-ArchComponents/README.md

 LiveData being observed by the activity,the Activity then makes updates to the UI as need be depending on the current view state.

-The UI utilises a **State pattern** by representing expected view states using sealed classes.
-This aids with delegating logic operations  to the Viewmodel and makes testing in isolation easier.

 #### Domain

 The domain layer contains domain model classes which represent the